Belval/TextRecognitionDataGenerator/README.md

 ![10](samples/10.jpg "10")

 ### Text distortion
-You can also add distorsion to the generated text with `-d` and `-do`
+You can also add distortion to the generated text with `-d` and `-do`

 ![23](samples/24.jpg "0")
 ![24](samples/25.jpg "1")